AltBeacon/android-beacon-library/index.md

 ### What kinds of beacons does it detect?

 The library may be configured to detect a wide variety of beacons.
 By default, it detects beacons meeting the open [AltBeacon standard](http://altbeacon.org), but it can be easily configured to work with the most popular beacon types on the market.
 See the documentation for the
 [BeaconParser](http://altbeacon.github.io/android-beacon-library/javadoc/org/altbeacon/beacon/BeaconParser.html) class for more info.
+Eddystone is fully supported, with details shown in the Eddystone section below.

-### Eddystone Support
+### Android 8 Support

-**New:** Eddystone-EID Support is in the the 2.8.1-beta1 version.
-Read more [here](./eddystone-eid.html).

-Library versions 2.3.5 and higher provide full support for Eddystone&trade;, the new beacon format from Google.
-The library will wake up your app when it detects Eddystone-compatible beacons in the background and provides regular ranging updates while they are in the vicinity.
-Eddystone-UID (identifier frame), Eddystone-TLM (telemetry frame) and Eddystone-URL (URL frame) are all detected and decoded.
-[Details are here.](eddystone-support.html)
+Library version 2.12 introduces a new scanning mechanism compatible with Android 8 power saving restrictions.
+Apps that use the library will need to upgrade to version 2.12 in order to detect in the background on Android 8 devices.
+Read more information [here.](http://www.davidgyoungtech.com/2017/08/07/beacon-detection-with-android-8)

 ### Who uses this library?